 Jim Wheeler’s large-scale commissions are grounded in nature and exemplify both his skill as a sculptor and his passion for environmental issues.
 One such commission, Pohutukawa/Rata Descending, measures 2.5 metres across and can be seen, suspended mid-air, in the atrium of 280 Queen Street, Auckland.

 In 2013 Wheeler was part of a collective of 22 artists who staged a free sculpture exhibition, Summer of Sculpture, in Auckland’s Wynard Quarter.
 The artist-initiated project, driven by the Outdoor Sculpture 2001 Incorporated Society, was designed and curated especially for the unique landscape of Wynyard quarter.

-A full-time art practitioner since 1989, Wheeler has been exhibiting for over thirty years.
-His work is held in The British Museum, London, The Weatherspoon Art Museum, USA, The Auckland Museum, The James Wallace Trust and Zealandia, Mahurangi.
+A full-time art practitioner since 1989, Wheeler has been exhibiting for forty years.
+His work is held in The British Museum, London, The Fitzwilliam Museum, Cambridge, England; NZ Ambassador’s Residence, Paris; The University of North Caroline at Greensboro, USA; The Auckland Museum, The James Wallace Trust, Auckland Botanic Gardens and The University of Otago.
 He has also been included in major New Zealand sculpture exhibitions including Shapeshifter, The New Dowse, Sculpture in the Gardens, Auckland Botanic Gardens, Brick Bay Sculpture Park, Matakana, Sculpture Onshore and Sculpture on the Gulf and Growth Industry at Auckland Regional Botanic Gardens.